 12) Implement Passwordless Login

-Passwordless login is the process of authenticating users without the need for a password.
+Passwordless login is the process of authenticating users without needing a password.
 It prevents scenarios where cybercriminals leverage weak and repetitive passwords to gain access to the network.
 Passwordless login can be implemented through various approaches, including email-based login, SMS-based login, and biometrics-based login.

-These 12 best practices help in the smooth and seamless implementation of an IAM program.
+These 12 best practices help smooth and seamless IAM implementation.

 Useful Link: | Effective Identity Access Management Audit Checklist